gdela/socomo/readme.md

-# Socomo - visualize and maintain the composition of your java code
+# Socomo - visualize and maintain composition of your java code

 Socomo is a simple tool to visualize the composition of your source code and track changes to the composition as you progress with the development of your java project.
 You can use this tool to:

 - Explain internal design of your modules to newcomers by showing them the diagram of component dependencies.
-- Assure architecture of your project is not being broken by seeing what new dependencies between components are added.
+- Assure that architecture of your project is not being broken by seeing what new dependencies are added.
 - Brag on your blog or twitter how great the structure of your code is, proving it with the diagrams.

 ## Quick Start